suldaenar/Data-Analyst-Portfolio/README.md

 PowerBI - Data Modelling, Data Transformation in Power Query, Basic DAX formulas and Interactive Reports

-Python - Numpy, Pandas, Matplotlib, Seaborn + starting with Spark and Plotly/Dash (and some other libraries and packeges)
+Python - Numpy, Pandas, Matplotlib, Seaborn + starting with Spark and Plotly/Dash (and some other libraries and packages)

 Microsoft Excel - using Excel for Office 365, basics formulas and functions including Dynamic Array formulas, creating dashboards